-Emphasis: Chinese, French, or Spanish Degree: Associate in Arts or Associate in Liberal Arts Total Credits: 93
+Emphasis: Chinese, French, or Spanish

 AA PURPOSE: The degree plan is designed for transfer but is also appropriate for anyone who wishes a solid foundation in Chinese, French, or Spanish.
 It will benefit students with personal reasons for speaking a foreign language as well as travelers and those planning a career in international business, teaching, social work, interpreting, translating, and the Foreign Service, to name just a few possibilities.